RodolfoBonis/microdetect/docs/en/annotation_guide.md

 | ESC | Deselect all annotations |
 | Q | Quit annotation tool |

+These shortcuts make the annotation process faster and more efficient, especially when annotating large datasets.

 ### Auto-save and Progress Tracking

 The annotation tool automatically saves your work to prevent data loss: